Best Web Hosting for WordPress 2026: 10 Hosts Ranked, Tested & Compared

 Cons:

-- Performance lags behind premium hosts significantly
+- Performance lags compared to premium hosts

-- Aggressive upselling during checkout (genuinely annoying)
+- Checkout upselling is pretty aggressive (genuinely annoying)

-- Renewal rates are a big jump
+- Renewal rates jump significantly

 #5.
 Hostinger — Best for Budget-Conscious WordPress Users